 At the end of 2018, senior members of the judiciary did their best to allay the concerns expressed by judges for whom they were responsible.
 All members of the judiciary received an update from their head of division, summing up individual judges’ responses to the Judicial Way of Working papers (explained in the previous chapter) and outlining the senior judiciary’s plans for the year ahead.
 This chapter summarises what individual judges were told.
-It is based on updates that have not been published.
+It is based on updates that were subsequently published.1

 Judges dealing with civil cases received a letter from Sir Terence Etherton, Master of the Rolls, and Lord Justice Coulson, deputy head of civil justice.

 The two senior judges began by telling their colleagues that the number of civil claims was increasing year on year and that “HMCTS timeliness measures” were not currently being achieved.

 Following consultation with the civil judiciary as a whole, seven priorities had been identified:

 - Staffing the courts

 - The proposed courts and tribunals service centres